Avian Influenza Virus & West Nile Virus

 - To find how to report dead wild birds, please read the 2017 Wild Bird Mortality and Flu Surveillance Program (PDF).

-All bird carcasses submitted through the program are tested for Avian Influenza Virus and West Nile Virus.
-The provincial veterinary diagnostic lab performs a general exam to try to determine cause of death.
+Select bird carcasses submitted through the program are tested for Avian Influenza Virus and West Nile Virus.
+The provincial veterinary diagnostic lab (the Animal Health Centre in Abbotsford) performs a detailed exam and additional testing as required to determine cause of death.